jtarrio/webrtlsdr/docs/README.md

 You can only use the WebUSB API in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
 This means that your webpage must be served over HTTPS or hosted on `localhost`.

-When you design your webpage, take into account that you can only connect to a RTL-SDR device in response to a user interaction.
-This means that you cannot open the RTL-SDR device when the page is opened or automatically in other ways; the user must have clicked a button or pressed a key or interacted with the webpage right before you try to connect to the RTL-SDR device.
+When you design your webpage, take into account that you can only connect to an RTL-SDR device in response to a user interaction.
+This means that you cannot open the RTL-SDR device when the page is opened or automatically in other ways; the user must have clicked a button, pressed a key, or interacted with the webpage right before you try to connect to the RTL-SDR device.

 ## Installing